Chmod351/e-learning-platform/README.md

 - go to `Network Access` and add your IP Address and confirm.
 - Once we have our `cluster, user, and IP`, we can go to the `Database section` (located on the left side of the panel, at the top), and choose the connection method.
 For this case, we will select `Connect your application.`
 - Now you have an URL like this `mongodb+srv://username:password@cluster0.hfisa.mongodb.net/?retryWrites=true&w=majority`
-- Now, you need to create a .env file in the root of your local project, and now paste this:
+- Now, you need to create a `.env` file in the root of your local project, and now paste this:
   `MONGO=mongodb+srv://username:password@cluster0.hfisa.mongodb.net/?retryWrites=true&w=majority`
   (Remember to change`username` and `password` with yours credentials).
-- Now open a terminal and run `npm run dev`
+- Now open a terminal and run `npm run dev` to build your Ts application run `npm rn build` .

 ## Endpoints: